WillYallop/simpleforms.js/README.md

 - Checkbox support (IE. accepting terms and conditions) (✔️ Added)
 - Textarea word count display (✔️ Added)
 - Independent verification functions

+## Current Limitations

+Keep in mind these limitations when working with Simpleforms.js

+> If the list item has tick next to it, this limiation has been resolved!

+- You may only have 1 textarea string count per form!
+- You may only have 1 password visibility toggle per form!
+- You may only have 1 strength indicator per form!